St Mary the Virgin

 connections are both

-in the underside
+sited in the underside

-base of the radiator.
+base of the heater.

 All the cast iron heating pipework is routed at floor level alongside the edge of the pews on both sides of the aisle.